 If an organization wants to have a secure website that uses encryption, it needs to obtain a site, or host, certificate.
 There are two elements that indicate that a site uses encryption (see Protecting Your Privacy for more information):

-- a URL that begins with "https:" rather than "http:"
+- A Uniform Resource Locator (URL) that begins with "https:" rather than "http:"

 By making sure a website encrypts your information and has a valid certificate, you can help protect yourself against attackers who create malicious sites to gather your information.
 You want to make sure you know where your information is going before you submit anything (see Avoiding Social Engineering and Phishing Attacks for more information).

 If a website has a valid certificate, it means that a certificate authority has taken steps to verify that the web address actually belongs to that organization.
 When you type a URL or follow a link to a secure website, your browser will check the certificate for the following characteristics:

 - The website address matches the address on the certificate.

 - The certificate is signed by a certificate authority that the browser recognizes as a "trusted" authority.

 The level of trust you put in a certificate is connected to how much you trust the organization and the certificate authority.
 If the web address matches the address on the certificate, the certificate is signed by a trusted certificate authority, and the date is valid, you can be more confident that the site you want to visit is actually the site that you are visiting.
 However, unless you personally verify that certificate's unique fingerprint by calling the organization directly, there is no way to be absolutely sure.